History of the electric vehicle: First full-scale electric cars

 Rechargeable batteries that provided a viable means for storing electricity on board a vehicle did not come into being until 1859, with the invention of the lead–acid battery by French physicist Gaston Planté.
 Camille Alphonse Faure, another French scientist, significantly improved the design of the battery in 1881; his improvements greatly increased the capacity of such batteries and led directly to their manufacture on an industrial scale.

 What is likely the first human-carrying electric vehicle with its own power source was tested along a Paris street in April 1881 by French inventor Gustave Trouvé.
 In 1880 Trouvé improved the efficiency of a small electric motor developed by Siemens (from a design purchased from Johann Kravogl in 1867) and using the recently developed rechargeable battery, fitted it to an English James Starley tricycle, so inventing the world's first electric vehicle.
 Although this was successfully tested on 19 April 1881 along the Rue Valois in central Paris, he was unable to patent it.
 Trouvé swiftly adapted his battery-powered motor to marine propulsion; to make it easy to carry his marine conversion to and from his workshop to the nearby River Seine, Trouvé made it portable and removable from the boat, thus inventing the outboard motor.
-On 26 May 1881, the 5-meter Trouvé boat prototype, called Le Téléphone reached a speed of 1 m/s going upstream and 2.5 m/s downstream.
+On 26 May 1881, the 5-metre Trouvé boat prototype, called Le Téléphone reached a speed of 1 m/s going upstream and 2.5 m/s downstream.

 English inventor Thomas Parker, who was responsible for innovations such as electrifying the London Underground, overhead tramways in Liverpool and Birmingham, and the smokeless fuel coalite, built his first electric car in Wolverhampton in 1884, although the only documentation is a photograph from 1895.